glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 ## Links

+- You might wish to complete lessons 1.1 to 1.4 of [Unity 1 - Player control](https://learn.unity.com/project/unit-1-driving-simulation?missionId=5f71fe63edbc2a00200e9de0&pathwayId=5f7e17e1edbc2a5ec21a20af&contentId=5f7229b2edbc2a001f834db7).
 - The [Unity Roll-a-ball tutorial](https://learn.unity.com/tutorial/setting-up-the-game?uv=2020.2&projectId=5f158f1bedbc2a0020e51f0d) is a nice introduction in how to move rigidbodies in a simple game.
-If you want to do that, create a 3D Core project and call it  "Rollaball" like you did with "JumpUp" above.
-Now follow the Roll-a-Ball tutorial.
+If you want to do that, create a 3D Core project and call it  "Rollaball" and then follow the Roll-a-Ball tutorial.
-- You might wish to complete lessons 1.1 to 1.4 of [Unity 1 - Player control](https://learn.unity.com/project/unit-1-driving-simulation?missionId=5f71fe63edbc2a00200e9de0&pathwayId=5f7e17e1edbc2a5ec21a20af&contentId=5f7229b2edbc2a001f834db7).